 Timeline

 The next step should be stating the timeline within which you plan to have completed the work assigned to you.
 A timeline is characterized by; the starting and end dates of the project and any milestones in between.
 The timeline should put into consideration unprecedented events.
 Milestones help manage time and reassure the client that things are going according to plan.
-Apart from that, milestones can be used to release partial payment of funds.
-However, avoid too many milestones to allow flexibility in your work schedule.
-Important dates and deadlines should also be included to simplify work when referring to the proposal.

-Typically, the timeline section could include questions like;
+Typically, the timeline section could include questions like:

 - When is the project going to start